-In April 2004, we submitted an NDA to the FDA for clearance to market Surfaxin for the prevention of RDS in premature infants.
-The FDA may not complete its review in a timely manner.
-In addition, the FDA may request further data or disapprove the NDA.
-If Surfaxin is not approved by the FDA for the prevention of RDS in premature infants, if the review time is substantially prolonged or if the FDA requires further clinical studies prior to approval, we have no short-term alternative for generating substantial revenue or income.
-Surfaxin may not be approved for the prevention of RDS because the FDA may find our efficacy and safety data deficient or for other reasons.
 The FDA and comparable foreign agencies could withdraw any approvals we obtain, if any.
 Further, if there is a later discovery of unknown problems or if we fail to comply with other applicable regulatory requirements at any stage in the regulatory process, the FDA may restrict or delay our marketing of a product or force us to make product recalls.
 In addition, the FDA could impose other sanctions such as fines, injunctions, civil penalties or criminal prosecutions.
 To market our products outside the United States, we also need to comply with foreign regulatory requirements governing human clinical trials and marketing approval for pharmaceutical products.
 The FDA and foreign regulators have not yet approved any of our products under development for marketing in the United States or elsewhere.
 If the FDA and other regulators do not approve our products, we will not be able to market our products.

-IN ORDER TO CONDUCT OUR CLINICAL TRIALS WE NEED ADEQUATE SUPPLIES OF OUR DRUG SUBSTANCE AND DRUG PRODUCT AND, FREQUENTLY, COMPETITORS' DRUG PRODUCT, WHICH MAY NOT BE READILY AVAILABLE.
+IN ORDER TO CONDUCT OUR CLINICAL TRIALS WE NEED ADEQUATE SUPPLIES OF OUR DRUG SUBSTANCE AND DRUG PRODUCT, WHICH MAY NOT BE READILY AVAILABLE.

 To succeed, clinical trials require adequate supplies of drug substance and drug product, which may be difficult or uneconomical to procure or manufacture.
 We rely on third party contract manufacturers for our drug substance and other active ingredients for Surfaxin and to produce material that meets appropriate standards for use in clinical trials of our products.
-We transferred our manufacturing capabilities from our single validated clinical manufacturing facility, owned and operated by Akorn, Inc., to a new contract manufacturer, Laureate Pharma L.P., and we are currently producing appropriate clinical grade material of our drug substance that meets the standards for use in our ongoing clinical studies.
-In the future, Laureate may not be able to produce Surfaxin to appropriate standards for use in clinical studies.
+Laureate, our contract manufacturer, may not be able to produce Surfaxin to appropriate standards for use in clinical studies.
 A failure by Laureate to do so may delay or impair our ability to obtain regulatory approval for Surfaxin.
-See also "Risks Related to Our Business - If the parties we depend on for manufacturing our pharmaceutical products do not timely supply these products, it may delay or impair our ability to develop and market our products."
+See also "Risks Related to our Business - If the parties we depend on for manufacturing our pharmaceutical products do not timely supply these products, it may delay or impair our ability to develop and market our products."